kyseonchoi/HERMES/README.md

 ## Introduction

-HERMES is a open-source R package for economic analysis in OMOP-CDM/OHDSI (https://ohdsi.github.io/CommonDataModel/index.html), including healthcare costs analysis, resource utilization analaysis, time-series, and economic evaluation (cost-effectiveness, budget impact analysis, ETC) with comparing cohorts.
+HERMES is an open-source R package for economic analysis in OMOP-CDM/OHDSI (https://ohdsi.github.io/CommonDataModel/index.html), including healthcare costs analysis, resource utilization analysis, and time-series with comparing cohorts.
 HERMES is implemented using OMOP-CDM 5.0 version, R 4.3.1.
+More functions will be updated, including economic evaluation (cost-effectiveness, budget impact analysis, etc.) (expected in 2024).

 This GitHub repository has purposes:
  1. Publish code